Skip to content

 Inline editing requires to encapsulate the HTML text in a <div> in edit mode.
 This might cause some side effects with a site's CSS, e.g. direct child rules.

-TEXT_INLINE_EDITING = True
+TEXT_INLINE_EDITING = False

-This will add a toggle button to the toolbar to allow to switch inline editing on and off for the current session.
+With inline editing active, a toggle button to the toolbar to allow to switch inline editing on and off for the current session.

 When inline editing is active the editor will save the plugin's content each time it loses focus.
 If only text has changed the user can immediately continue to edit.
 If a text-enabled plugin was changed, added, or removed he page will refresh to update the page tree and get the correctly rendered version of the changed plugin.